-A certificate signing request was generated in the system for the certificate (see the section "Requesting an SSL certificate" on page 81) and sent to a certification authority.
+A certificate signing request was generated in the system for the certificate (see the section "Requesting an SSL certificate") and sent to a certification authority.
 As soon as the certificate signed by the CA (certification authority) is available to you, you can upload and activate it:

-- ▶ Select $Authorizations \rightarrow Certificates$ [ $\rightarrow < mu-name > (MU)$ ], Certificates tab. - ► Click Create and enable SSL certificate.
+- > Select Authorizations -> Certificates [ -> < mu-name> (MU)], Certificates tab. - > Click Create and enable SSL certificate.